Tower Scene: Pelléas et Mélisande (C. Debussy)

 Mr. Addis’s 2020/21 season began with Laura Kaminsky’s As One, where he sang Hannah Before in a livestreamed production with Orchestre classique de Montréal.
-In 2021 he will sing in a new production of Pelléas et Mélisande by Renaud Doucet and André Barbe, originally set for 2020 but postponed due to COVID-19, with performances in Parma, Modena, and Piacenza.
+In 2021 he will sing in a new production of Pelléas et Mélisande by Renaud Doucet and André Barbe, originally set for 2020 but postponed due to COVID-19, with performances in Parma, Modena, and Piacenza. (postponed until 2023).
 In the fall of 2021, Mr. Addis joined Festival d'opéra de Québec in their concert L'opéra français en fête and the Stratford Symphony Orchestra singing Pierrot’s Tanzlied.
 Later in 2021, Mr. Addis will sing Il Conte in two upcoming productions of Le nozze di Figaro, at Opéra de Lausanne and the Royal Opera of Versailles and in 2023, he will perform the role of Sharpless in Madama Butterfly with Opéra de Québec.

 In recent seasons, Mr. Addis brought Il Conte to Edmonton Opera’s Le nozze di Figaro, and sang the Count in Against the Grain Theatre’s adaptation of Mozart’s staple, Figaro’s Wedding.
 He sang in back-to-back productions of La Bohème, as Schaunard with the Canadian Opera Company, and as Marcello with Vancouver Opera.
 In 2018 he made two last-minute step-ins, as Pelléas at Les Théâtres de la Ville de Luxembourg, and as Billy Budd at Teatro dell’Opera di Roma.